romuloalves/go-dsv/README.md

 ### What tags are supported?

-*The sequence below is the same of the flags in example of `How to use`.*
+*In order to write or read, you need to add the `dsv` tag to the fields containing at least their indexes.*

-*You NEED to include at least the `dsv` tag with the index or the field will not be written to the response.*
+Tag values order:

-- `index` represents the position of each field in the generated line.
+1. `index`: represents the position of the field in the line.
 (Integer)
-- `length` represents the length of the field in the line.
+2. `length`: represents the length of the field in the line.
 (Integer)
-- `paddingChar` represents what char will be placed in the empty space until the length be achieved.
-Default is empty space.
+3. `paddingChar`: represents what char that is/will be placed in the empty spaces until the length be achieved.
+The default value is an empty space.
 (Can't have more than one character) (String – default " ")
-- `paddingRight` represents the side of the value that will receive the padding char.
+4. `paddingRight`: represents the side of the value that contains/will receive the padding char.
 (Boolean – default False)

-*If you do not want to replace same default value, use `-`.
+*If you do not want to replace some default value, use `-` instead.
 Example:* `dsv:"1,30,-,true"`.

 ## License